FlowModelingControl/flowtorch/README.md

 | flowtorch.analysis | algorithms for dimensionality reduction, including *proper orthogonal decomposition* (POD), *dynamic mode decomposition* (DMD), autoencoders, and variants thereof |
 | flowtorch.rom | reduced-order modeling using [cluster-based network models (CNM)](https://github.com/fernexda/cnm); to be added soon |

 *flowTorch* uses the [PyTorch](https://github.com/pytorch/pytorch) library as a backend for data structures, data types, and linear algebra operations on CPU and GPU.
-Some features in which *flowTorch* differs from similar packages include:
+Some cool features of *flowTorch* include:

-- parallel data processing on multiple CPUs and GPUs
-- mixed-precision operations (single/double)
+- data accessors return PyTorch tensors, which can be used directly within your favorite machine learning library, e.g., *PyTorch*, *SkLearn* or *Tensorflow*
+- most algorithms run on CPU as well as on GPU
+- mixed-precision operations (single/double); switching to single precision make your life significantly easier when dealing with large datasets
 - user-friendly Python library that integrates easily with popular tools and libraries like *Jupyterlab*, *Matplotlib*, *Pandas*, or *Numpy*
-- a tutorial collection to help you getting started
+- a rich tutorial collection to help you getting started
-- interfaces to common data formats like [OpenFOAM](https://www.openfoam.com/), [CGNS](https://cgns.github.io/) (more are on the way)
+- interfaces to common data formats like [OpenFOAM](https://www.openfoam.com/), [VTK](https://vtk.org/) (for Flexi and SU2), [TAU](https://www.dlr.de/as/desktopdefault.aspx/tabid-395/526_read-694/), [iPSP](https://www.dlr.de/as/en/desktopdefault.aspx/tabid-183/251_read-13334/), CSV (for DaVis PIV data and raw OpenFOAM output)

 ## Getting started